SysKitTeam/docs-point/governance-and-automation/workspace-review/setup-workspace-review.md

 ## Next Steps

-The Workspace Review policy needs to be applied to workspace either automatically with Rules or manually.
+The Workspace Review policy needs to be applied to a workspace either automatically with Rules or manually.
 [For details on how to apply the policy to your workspaces, take a look at this article.](/governance-and-automation/automated-workflows/manage-policies.md#apply-policies)

 Once you are finished with the policy configuration, read the [Monitor Workspace Review](/governance-and-automation/permissions-review/create-apply-access-review-policies.md) article for more details on how to monitor the progress of your workspace reviews.